ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/1_versioning.md

 ---
-title: Filenames and versioning
+title: Filenames and version numbers
 weight: 1
 ---

-# Filenames and versioning
+# Filenames and version numbers

 * The version of a data product is identified by its filename
 * The version of a raw data file is the same as that of the data product